SPM Demo

 1. Geometric Model for a Set of Conception Parameters

-First, we need to set the conception parameters in the following order:
+The parameters are given in the following order:

 - 1-3: η_{i,b} (i=1,…, 3): joints placement on the base